Working at Northwest Academy

 Current Open Positions

-Northwest Academy is interested in receiving resumes for teachers and artists who would like to be considered for future teaching opportunities.
+Northwest Academy is always interested in receiving resumes for teachers and artists who would like to be considered for future teaching opportunities.
 Qualified applicants will be contacted by Northwest Academy as positions become available.

 How to Apply

-Please submit a resume and a cover letter explaining why you are interested in teaching or working at Northwest Academy to firstname.lastname@example.org.
+Please submit a resume and a cover letter explaining why you are interested in working at Northwest Academy to firstname.lastname@example.org.
 If you are applying for a specific position posted above, please tailor your letter to that position.
 No phone calls please.

-If requested, candidates who are considered for an interview must be prepared to submit a concise portfolio of their work as a teacher.
+Candidates who are considered for an interview must be prepared to submit a concise portfolio of their work as a teacher.
 Please do not submit these items prior to being scheduled for an interview.
 This should be a tailored, focused presentation:

 - Examples of lesson plans in the appropriate discipline(s).